 - Ability to focus on proactive measures to prevent common issues.

-- Streamlined communication channels for more effective problem-solving.
+- We have streamlined communication channels for more effective problem-solving.

-As you can see there are many benefits to reducing calls which lead to streamlined company operations.
-There are few to no drawbacks to reducing calls if it’s done genuinely.
-The problem is many companies place their efforts into increasing self-service options in an attempt to lower call volume.
+As you can see, reducing calls has many benefits, leading to streamlined company operations.
+If it’s done genuinely, reducing calls has few to no drawbacks.
+The problem is that many companies are trying to increase self-service options to lower call volume.
 Take a look at why those efforts often fall flat.

-While self-service options such as knowledge bases and searchable help are valuable resources, they often fall short of making a significant reduction in help desk calls.
+While self-service options such as knowledge bases and searchable help are valuable resources, they often do not significantly reduce help desk calls.

 Why?
-Because what employees don’t know they won’t seek out.
-In other words, if they don’t know the resources are available then they’re not going to hunt for them, they’re simply going to call or chat.
+Because employees won’t seek out what they don’t know.
+In other words, if they don’t know the resources are available, they’re not going to hunt for them; they’re simply going to call or chat.

-If employees aren’t aware of what’s out there then they simply can’t use them when faced with an issue. it must be in their face or it’s not going to be used.
-That’s one reason why contextual help is a good tool for self-service help, it puts the help in the employee’s flow of work.
-But it has limitations even though they are much less than things like a knowledge base.
+If employees aren’t aware of what’s out there, they can’t use them when faced with an issue.
+It must be in their face, or it won’t be used.
+That’s one reason why contextual help is a good tool for self-service help.
+It helps in the employee’s flow of work so they don’t have to hunt too hard; they just need to know what to click.

-Self-service options can only do so much if employees don’t know if the resources exist or not.
+Self-service options can only do so much if employees don’t know whether the resources exist.

 Here are some other reasons why self-service help options often fail:

-- Lack of adoption: Employees may be resistant to using self-service options if they are not aware of their benefits or find them difficult to navigate.
+- Lack of adoption: Employees may resist using self-service options if they’re unaware of its benefits or find it challenging to navigate.

-- Poor design and usability: If self-service options are not user-friendly, intuitive, and easy to navigate, users may become frustrated and abandon them.
-The power of search also determines if self-service is useful or not.
-Can a variety of search terms surface help that’s relevant to employees or do they have to be so specific as to render resources useless?
+- Poor design and usability: If self-service options are not user-friendly, intuitive, and easy to navigate, employees may become frustrated and abandon them.
+The power of search also determines if self-service is valuable or not.
+Can various search terms surface help relevant to employees, or do they have to be so specific as to render resources useless?

-- Complex or unique issues: Self-service options may not be equipped to handle complex or unique issues that employees may encounter, leading them to seek assistance through help desk calls.
+- Complex or unique issues: Self-service options may not be equipped to handle complex or unique problems that employees may encounter, leading them to seek assistance through help desk calls by default.

 - Lack of integration: If self-service options are not integrated with other systems or databases within the organization, all the resources available might not be surfaced in one place.
 People aren’t going to hunt in several different systems.

 - Cultural resistance: In some cases, there may be cultural resistance to self-service options, where users prefer speaking to a human agent rather than using automated systems.
-That happens a lot with self-checkout in retail stores and it will happen in the enterprise too.
+That often happens with self-checkout in retail stores and will occur in the enterprise.

-- Lack of awareness and training: If users are not adequately informed or trained on how to use the self-service options, they may not be aware of their existence or their benefits.
+- Lack of awareness and training: If users are not adequately informed or trained on using the self-service options, they may not be aware of their existence or benefits.

-Self-service help is a great solution to use in unison with the help desk but it’s only as good as the functionality of it and resources available.
+Self-service help is a great solution to use in unison with the help desk, but it’s only as good as its functionality and the resources available.
 It’s also dependent on employees knowing to go there to look for a resource that they are at least aware of.
-That’s where training becomes essential and using training to promote self-sufficiency to solve technology issues.
+That’s where training becomes essential, and training is used to promote self-sufficiency to solve technology issues.

 Promoting Self-Sufficiency and Technology Proficiency